Pieces of a distant asteroid are about to fall to Earth

 Scientists are preparing to receive pieces of a distant asteroid, which will fall to Earth over the weekend and could reveal where we came from.

-On Sunday, a sample collected by a Nasa spacecraft that landed on Asteroid Bennu will float down into the Utah desert, where it will be gathered by scientists.
+On Sunday at around 10.40am eastern time or 3.40pm in the UK, a sample collected by a Nasa spacecraft that landed on Asteroid Bennu will float down into the Utah desert, where it will be gathered by scientists.

 They will then start work on analysing that material, in the hopes of understanding how planets form and what our solar system was like in its distant past.